BarbaraPruz/twinthread/README.md

 * user interface : additional things to consider like case insensitive searching, linking information (ex. from class list asset view, have link back to show the asset)
 * only minimal error handling right now

+### Database Seeding
+At server start time, Rails will run custom initializer config/initializers/ttassetload.rb.
+The initializer verifies that the database exists (tables/schema defined).
+If so, it empties any current data and then gets the JSON file and processes.